nickytonline/www.nickyt.co/src/posts/impressions-of-polywork-3pbp.md

 ### Reposting Someone's Highlight

 At first glance, this looks like retweeting on Twitter, but it's a bit different.
 For one thing, you cannot repost anyone's highlight.
-As far as I’m aware, the only way you can repost is if someone collaborated with you.
+As far as I'm aware, the only way you can repost is if someone collaborated with you.
 Once you confirm that you collaborated with someone, you will be able to repost their highlight.

 ![A Polywork reposted highlight of the DEV Twitch stream with Ben Hong](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/17rxhti3wp0zp2l2915e.png)